 The Unemployment Insurance scheme is a form of insurance/social security that provides Emiratis and residents working in the federal and private sectors, financial support if they lose their jobs, as a result of termination by their employers.
-It aims to ensure continued decent living for the unemployed and achieve a competitive knowledge economy by attracting and retaining best international talent.
+It aims to ensure continued decent living for the unemployed, and achieve a competitive knowledge economy by attracting and retaining best international talent.

 It is a scheme aimed at compensating the insured person with a cash amount for a limited period in case of unemployment.